-The practice undertakes patient satisfaction surveys on an ongoing basis.
-Review of the most recent patient satisfaction report demonstrated that the practice pro-actively seeks the views of patients about the quality of treatment and other services provided.
+The practice undertakes patient satisfaction surveys on an annual basis.
+Review of the most recent patient satisfaction report in May 2017 demonstrated that the practice pro-actively seeks the views of patients about the quality of treatment and other services provided.
 Patient feedback whether constructive or critical, is used by the practice to improve, as appropriate.